Minimal Unital Cyclic $C_\infty$-Algebras and the Real and Rational Homotopy Type of Closed Manifolds: Introduction

 Our paper is organized as follows.
 In Section \ref{sec:hodge}, we recall the concepts of a Hodge homotopy $d^-$, the corresponding harmonic subspace, and the Hodge decomposition, which is stronger than those considered by Chuang-Lazarev \cite{ChuangLazarev2008} and by Kajiura \cite{Kajiura2007}.
 In Section \ref{sec:cyclicity}, we show that the transferred minimal $C_\infty$-algebra associated with a Hodge homotopy $d^-$ is unital cyclic (Theorem \ref{thm:cyclic}).
-We also consider several symmetries of the minimal unital cyclic $C_\infty$-algebra, transferred using Hodge homotopy, that shall be needed in the proof of formality theorems in later sections.
-Section \ref{sec:class} is devoted to classification of real-and rational homotopy type of simply connected topological spaces, in particular, closed simply connected manifolds, using minimal $C_\infty$-algebra and minimal unital cyclic $C_\infty$-algebra enhancements and their isotopy modulo $k$, $k \in \N^+$, deformation theory of filtered differential graded Lie algebras (DGLAs), Harrison cohomology, and cyclic cohomology.
-We give explicit formulas for the first and secondary obstruction classes (Proposition \ref{prop:equiv3}, Lemmas \ref{lem:2obst}, \ref{lem:m4a}, Proposition \ref{prop:second}).
-We describe the generalized affine structure of the set of complete invariants of the rational homotopy types of simply-connected topological spaces with a given cohomological algebra of finite type (Theorem \ref{thm:additivek}, Proposition \ref{prop:aa}).
-Then we give a proof of Theorem \ref{thm:finite} on the rational homotopy type of a $(r-1)$-connected, $r\ge 2$, manifold of dimension less than or equal $l (r-1)+2$, $l \ge 4$.
+We also consider several symmetries of the minimal unital cyclic $C_\infty$-algebra, transferred using Hodge homotopy, that shall be needed in the proof of formality and almost formality theorems in later sections.
+Section \ref{sec:class} is devoted to classification of real and rational homotopy type of simply connected topological spaces, in particular, closed simply connected manifolds, using minimal $C_\infty$-algebra and minimal unital cyclic $C_\infty$-algebra enhancements and their isotopy modulo $k$, $k \in \N^+$ (Theorem \ref{thm:iso_from_equiv}), deformation theory of filtered differential graded Lie algebras (DGLAs), Harrison cohomology, and cyclic Harrison cohomology.
+We give explicit formulas for the first and secondary obstruction classes (Proposition \ref{prop:equiv3}, Lemmas \ref{lem:2obst}).
+We describe the generalized affine structure of the set of complete invariants of the rational homotopy types of simply-connected topological spaces with a given cohomological algebra of finite dimension (Theorem \ref{thm:additivek}, Proposition \ref{prop:obstruction-additivity}).
+As a consequence, we give a proof of Theorem \ref{thm:finite} on the rational homotopy type of a $(r-1)$-connected, $r\ge 2$, manifold of dimension less than or equal $\ell(r-1)+2$, $\ell\geq4$.
 We illustrate our technique in Subsection \ref{subs:example}.
-In Sections \ref{sec:cavalcanti} and \ref{sec:cavalcantiex}, we give proofs of formality and almost formality theorems (Theorems \ref{thm:CCN}, \ref{thm:m4}), using Hodge homotopy and the resulting symmetries of the transferred minimal unital cyclic $C_\infty$-algebras, proved in Section \ref{sec:cyclicity}.
+In Sections \ref{sec:cavalcanti} and \ref{sec:cavalcantiex}, we give proofs of formality and vanishing theorems (Theorems \ref{thm:CCN}, \ref{thm:m4}), using Hodge homotopy and the resulting symmetries of the transferred minimal unital cyclic $C_\infty$-algebras, proved in Section \ref{sec:cyclicity}.
 In the last section \ref{sec:final} we discuss related results and some open questions.
-This paper also contains Appendix \ref{app:SM} where we place the SageMath scripts used to verify the Fern\'andez-Mu\~nos example.